Ultimate Pasta Salad

 Pasta salad recipes are the most popular thing to bring to a party or potluck.
 Not only are they always a favorite, they’re also the perfect make-ahead recipe!

 In fact, this recipe tastes BETTER if made ahead of time.
 I usually make mine 4-6 hours before eating it, but 1-2 days ahead works just as well.

 Pro Tip: Make a little extra dressing and toss the made ahead pasta salad with it before serving.
 It will make the salad taste freshly made and prevent any dryness.

-- Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.
+Leftovers should be refrigerated in an airtight container for up to 5 days.

 Best Potluck Pasta Salad

 - 1 box uncooked short-cut pasta (I used farfalle but rotini or penne work as well), 16oz

 - 2/3 cup sliced red onions

 - 1 pint heirloom cherry tomatoes halved (regular cherry or grape tomatoes work as well)